Can CBD Help With Sleep? Scientific Evidence & My Experience

 CBD and the Endocannabinoid System

-The ECS regulates a wide array of vital functions, including pain, metabolism, immunity, anxiety, stress, and sleep to maintain hemostasis: a healthy state of balance in the body.
+The ECS regulates a wide array of vital functions, including pain, metabolism, immunity, anxiety, stress, and sleep, to maintain homeostasis: a healthy state of balance in the body.

-There’s a good deal of evidence that the ECS plays a role in sleep.
-For one, it may regulate the sleep-wake cycle by interacting with the suprachiasmatic nucleus, a part of the brain involved in regulating the 24-hour circadian rhythms (12).
+There’s much evidence that the ECS plays a role in sleep.
+For one, it may regulate the sleep-wake cycle by interacting with the suprachiasmatic nucleus, a part of the brain that regulates the 24-hour circadian rhythms (13).

 In one study, healthy participants had three times the levels of the endocannabinoid anandamide upon waking up versus going to bed.
-Also, when they were sleep deprived, this normal fluctuation was disrupted (14).
+Also, when they were sleep-deprived, this normal fluctuation was disrupted (15).

 Other Ways CBD Can Affect Sleep